What Does the Bible Say About Negative Thoughts?

 Additionally, the Bible encourages believers to guard their hearts and minds, recognizing that negative thoughts can stem from various sources, including external influences or inner fears and doubts.
 This guarding involves being mindful of what we expose ourselves to and being vigilant about the kind of thoughts we entertain.

-See also What Does the Bible Say About Ptsd?
+See also What Does the Bible Say About Resentment?

 Furthermore, the Bible speaks about the power of prayer and reliance on God in combating negative thoughts.
 It teaches that through prayer, believers can find strength and peace, replacing anxious and negative thoughts with the assurance of God’s presence and care.